chloe-1111/Elprode/README.md

 Innovation and Complexity Management Project

 To run the website on your local PC, you will need Xampp with Apache running.
 You will also need sqlite3 installed to access the database.
+Place the Elprode file so that it has the following path:
+  C:\xampp\htdocs\Elprode